Robin131998/Assignment3/README.md

 - [ ]  Develop a user interface that hides answers initially.
 - [ ] Implement a confirmation mechanism to reveal answers when requested.
 - [ ] Test the self-testing functionality with a user sample.

+### Requirements_3
+### Description:
+The system shall enable tagging of questions with metadata such as topics (e.g., "Machine Learning") and difficulty levels (e.g., "Beginner") for effective searching and filtering.

+### Assumptions:

+- Tagged questions will simplify search and filter processes for developers.
+- Developers rely on predefined metadata to locate relevant questions efficiently.

+### Validation Plan:

+- Test the tagging system to ensure that all questions can be tagged appropriately.
+- Verify that filters retrieve the correct set of tagged questions.

+### Tasks:

+- [ ]  Create a tagging framework to define tags such as "topic" and "difficulty level."
+- [ ]  Develop functionality to apply tags to questions.
+- [ ]  Implement a search and filter feature based on tags.